-The Nuclear Accident Management Committee identified the following projects to initiate during 2018:

-Gain recognition as a formal / affiliated member of the WHO's Radiation Emergency Medical Preparedness and Assistance Network (REMPAN).
-Form partnerships with the EBMT, AABB, Disasters Task Force, and other appropriate organizations.
+- The Nuclear Accident Management Committee plans to review the model for how this committee operates. - Gain recognition as a formal/affiliated member of the WHO's Radiation Emergency Medical Preparedness and Assistance Network (REMPAN). - Plan to meet at the 2020 EBMT meeting in Madrid.